On this page

 "Within a month of being on the job I got to manage a design and construction project for the Manawatu region which has given me real opportunities to influence outcomes and manage a project to completion."

-Between May and June our GDP and summer internship openings are advertised under current vacancies in the NZTA Careers Centre.
-By creating an NZTA Careers Centre account you can apply to vacancies and create job alerts so you can be notified of when we’re accepting GDP and summer intern applications.
+Keep an eye out in July, when we will advertise our GDP and summer internship openings for 2016 under current vacancies in the Transport Agency Careers Centre.
+By creating a Transport Agency Careers Centre account you can create job alerts so you can be notified of when we're accepting applications.

 Following the closing date for applications, we conduct a review of all the CVs, cover letters and questionnaires to select a longlist of candidates.
 We then hold assessment centres in Auckland and Christchurch (typically in July) in order to select our shortlist of preferred candidates.
+For the planning and investment graduates we will be looking to hold an assessment centre at the beginning of September.
 Sometimes we will hold final interviews in August prior to making our offers.